manopaul/Flying-Cars-P3-Controller/README.md

 The body rate control was implemened by making changes to the `GenerateMotorCommands()` , `BodyRateControl()`, in the QuadControl.cpp file in the src directory and tuning values in the QuadControlParams.txt file in the config directory.

-The `GenerateMotorCommands()` method was modified in ([lines 56 to 103])(https://github.com/manopaul/Flying-Cars-P3-Controller/blob/master/src/QuadControl.cpp#L56) to compute the thrust force for each motor and the collective thrust. l is computed as the distance from the vehicle (quad) origin to the motor over the square root of two or 1.414213562373095. kappa value is the drag/thrust ratio.
+The `GenerateMotorCommands()` method was modified in lines [56 - 103](https://github.com/manopaul/Flying-Cars-P3-Controller/blob/master/src/QuadControl.cpp#L56) to compute the thrust force for each motor and the collective thrust. l is computed as the distance from the vehicle (quad) origin to the motor over the square root of two or 1.414213562373095. kappa value is the drag/thrust ratio.
 Note that the force in z axis is inverted since D (down) in NED coordinates in pointing down.
 Thrusts for each motor (t1 to t4) is the computed as shown below
 ```